thvu02/website_v1/hugoplate/content/english/pages/experience.md

 UCLA Extension's [Technical Management Program](https://www.uclaextension.edu/engineering/technical-management-program) (TMP) is a week-long program designed to improve the leadership and management skills of aspiring and current technical managers in industry.
 This is done through a variety of workshops which help managers gain leadership skills, enrich interpersonal skills, and discover a library of methods to resolve issues, plan effectively, and motivate staff members.

-I became an Instructor Aide for the program to make some quick cash over spring break since I wasn't doing anything anyways, but the positions got filled up, so I was given a position for the fall iteration of the program.

 As a Instructor Aide, I worked alongside 5 other aides to assist office staff and instructors in facilitating leadership and management workshops for over 130 technical managers from companies such as Blizzard, Credit Karma, Sandia National Laboratories, and Lawrence Livermore National Laboratories.
 The days were long and hard.
 It wasn't your typical CS job where you sit in a chair, think, and write code all day.
 I was moving around doing print jobs, setting up banners, etc. But I got to participate in the workshops I TA-ed for and engage with the managers in various activities and exercises, so that's a plus.

 Naturally, my position had me working with the TMP organizers which consisted of Joon Lee, Gina Springer, and Nicole Lim.
 While I understood that Joon was my boss, the work dynamic felt more like a nephew working with his cool uncle.
 I had great conversations with Joon as well as Gina and Nicole, and they were all very kind and understanding.
 Dr. William Goodin would sometimes stop by as well since he was the previous director of the program.
 It was great getting to talk and joke around with him as I work with Dr. Goodin as EVP for UPE, but never got to interact with him much through that position.
 As TMP progressed, I got to engage with Dr. Goodin and built a strong working relationship with him.
 We discussed UPE objectives, but also talked about more casual topics such as the food or his unique set of UCLA themed ties.